andreaswallberg/Ecological-Genomics-Northern-Krill/Population_genomics-SNP_processing/README.md

     vcf_biallelic2fasta_simple.pl -input snps.keep.vcf.gz > snps.keep.vcf.gz.fa

+## vcf_biallelic2fasta_simple_haplotypes.pl

+This script converts a set a biallelic SNPs in VCF format to FASTA.
+Each diploid sample is subdivided into two pseudo-haplotypes (with either "_1" or "_2" tagged to the original sequence header).
+No filter or other processing of SNPs are applied.
+It can read both gzip-compressed and uncompressed VCFs:

+    vcf_biallelic2fasta_simple_haplotypes.pl -input snps.keep.vcf.gz > snps.keep.vcf.gz.fa

+The FASTA output contains two strings per sample.
+An example (same data as above):

+    >bar_1_1
+    TGA
+    >bar_1_2
+    CAT
+    >bar_10_1
+    TGA
+    >bar_10_2
+    TGA

 ## vcf2allele_counts.pl

 This script estimates SNP allele frequencies for populations by grouping together samples present in a VCF file.